horvathgergo/esp32c6-for-fornuftig/README.md

 # ESPHOME Configuration

-Although the ESP32-C6 chip is not officially supported by ESPHome yet, you can use its Wi-Fi capabilities without any issues by defining the board type and esp-idf framework version (tested only with ESPhome 2025.01).
-In the future, ESPHome is expected to support Zigbee on the C6 chip as well.
-For now, you can only use Espressif Matter SDK to develop Thread-based firmware.
+The ESP32-C6 chip is now officially supported by ESPHome, so you can use its thread capabilities without any issues.
+It is tested with ESPhome version 2025.12 with the following example.

 Example config: